maxvegac/paris-licenses-lambda/PARIS_API_USAGE.md

 3. **Excel Processing**: Base64 Excel is automatically converted to JSON with all columns mapped to English property names.

+4. **Automatic Sync**: CloudWatch Events triggers automatic synchronization every 15 minutes to fetch new orders and assign licenses.

+5. **License Assignment**: New orders automatically receive available licenses from the pool.

-4. **Logging**: The service logs all important operations to facilitate debugging.
+6. **Logging**: The service logs all important operations to facilitate debugging.

+## Automatic Synchronization

+The system includes automatic synchronization via AWS EventBridge:

+- **Schedule**: Runs every 15 minutes automatically
+- **Process**:
+  1. Fetches new orders from Paris API
+  2. Assigns available licenses to new orders
+  3. Marks orders as processed in DynamoDB
+  4. Logs results to CloudWatch
+- **Monitoring**: Check CloudWatch logs for sync results and any errors

 ## Execution